Overcoming the COVID Darkness - December 12th, Hour 2

 Listen.

-Could we have been less restrictive about schools and less restrictive about closing down the economy and focused, if not from the very start earlier on, on the elderly.
+Could we have been less restrictive about schools and less restrictive about closing down the economy and focused, if not from the very start, earlier on, on the elderly?

 You know, in the absence of vaccination, that would have been very difficult to do.

-But right now that you have the ability to vaccinate people, you can actually clearly be much more liberal and open in what we're doing, which is where we we are really right now.
+But right now that you have the ability to vaccinate people, you can actually clearly be much more liberal and open in what we're doing, which is where we are really right now.

 But in the very beginning, when essentially everyone was at risk of infection, you can pass it on to someone else inadvertently, innocently, and have that person suffer a dire consequence.